digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 See Java Bindings `Value`_ class for the methods to transform the Java Bindings types into corresponding Java types.

-.. _Value: /app-dev/bindings-java/javadocs/com/daml/ledger/javaapi/Value.html

 Non-exposed parameterized types
 """""""""""""""""""""""""""""""

-If the parameterized type is contained in a type where the *actual* type is specified (as in the ``BookAttributes`` type above), then the serialization and deserialization of the enclosing type provides the necessary methods for serialization and deserialization.
+If the parameterized type is contained in a type where the *actual* type is specified (as in the ``BookAttributes`` type above), then the conversion methods of the enclosing type provides the required conversion function parameters automatically.

-Converting List and Optional
+Convert List and Optional values
-""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-The serialization of the Java ``List`` and ``Optional`` types require a multiple stage conversion function where the elements must be converted to the Java Binding Java Types before the creating the ``DamlList`` or ``DamlOptional``.
+The conversion of the Java ``List`` and ``Optional`` types requires multiple steps to first convert the list elements or the value inside the optional creating the `DamlList`_ or `DamlOptional`_ value.

 .. code-block:: java